Whether or not you're already using a tool to automate scheduling in your law practice,…

 Find out how to organize your projects so you can stop wasting time and energy in a chaotic law practice.

 Do you feel like your life and work are chaotic?
 Do you wish that you were more organized?
-If so, here are a few tips to get you heading in the right direction.
+If so, here are the steps that will get you moving in the right direction.

 Organizing your work is about creating order from chaos, noticing the details that compose a broad project or idea, and assigning roles, responsibilities, and due dates to specific tasks.
 Managing a heavy workload is about breaking down complex tasks into discrete tasks, prioritizing them, and finally calendaring in a completion date for each one.

 The ability to manage projects, people, and your time is an essential leadership skill.
 Like many skills, it’s made up of a collection of competencies, all of which you can learn, and with practice transform into a habit: (1) Project Management; (2) Task Delegation; (3) Time Management; and (4) Giving Effective Feedback.
 When you demonstrate these skills, you are more likely to be perceived as an effective leader.
 And when you use these skills, you are more likely to feel in control over your life.

 Step 1: Set aside time for time management.

 The first step is to set aside the time to organize your work.
 As lawyers with lives outside of work, you may be balancing multiple responsibilities while trying to build a book of business, keep clients happy, and deliver work on time.
 Each one of these goals is a hefty project in need of a plan and management; however, every plan starts with the choices you make for how to spend your time.

 Time management is the art of knowing your vision for a successful and happy personal and professional life, the ability to identify the key goals and specific tasks in the near and long-term future to realize your vision, and the willingness to prioritize your tasks on a regular basis.
 Time management begins with task prioritization.
 Which of your responsibilities brings you the most concern?
 Tackle that project first.